ucsd-fcrl/AI_chamber_segmentation_plane_re-slicing/README.md

 ## Description
 We developed a convolutional neural network to provide automatic, accurate and fast chamber segmentation (Left ventricle and Left atrium) as well as cardiac imaging planes re-slicing (two-chamber, three-chamber, four-chamber planes + a short-axis stack) from cardiac CT images. <br />
 This convolutional neural network is a variant of conventional U-Net.
-We modified the U-Net architecuture so that (1) it can take the down-sampled 3D CT image directly as the input and (2) it can predict vectors that can be used to re-slice different cardiac imaging planes.
+We modified the U-Net architecuture so that (1) it can take the down-sampled 3D CT image directly as the input and (2) it can predict plane vectors that can be used to re-slice different cardiac imaging planes.

 ## User Guideline
 ### Environment Setup
 The entire code is [containerized](https://www.docker.com/resources/what-container).
 This makes setting up environment swift and easy.
 Make sure you have nvidia-docker and Docker CE [installed](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#docker) on your machine before going further.
-    - You can build your own docker from provided dockerfile ```Dockerfile_cuda100_tensorflow```. ` - - This repo relies on a python package called dvpy.
+    - You can build your own docker from provided dockerfile ```Dockerfile_cuda100_tensorflow```.
+    - This repo relies on a python package called dvpy.
 Make sure you have the latest version.
 If not, in terminal type: pip uninstall dvpy; pip install git+https://github.com/zhennongchen/dvpy.git#egg=dvpy

 ### Data preparation
 Here is a list of things you need to prepare: